Naive Few-Shot Learning: Uncovering the fluid intelligence of machines: Methods

-\section{Sequence consistency evaluation (SCE) tests}
+\subsection{Sequence consistency evaluation (SCE) tests}

-Each SCE test\footnote{Code is available in https://github.com/Tomer-Barak/Naive-Few-Shot-Learning} is a sequences of $K$ gray-scale images $\mathbf{x}_j$ and $n$ optional-choice images (Fig. \ref{fig:sequences_examples}).
+Each SCE test\footnote{Code is available in https://github.com/Tomer-Barak/Naive-Few-Shot-Learning} is a sequence of $K=5$ gray-scale images $\mathbf{x}_j$ and $n=4$ optional-choice images (Fig. \ref{fig:sequences_examples}).
 Each image includes 1-9 identical objects arranged on a 3$\times$3 grid.
-An image is characterized by a low dimensional vector of features, $\mathbf{f}_j$ where $f^i_j$ denotes the value of feature $i$ in image $j$.
-We use the following five features: the number of objects in an image (possible values: 1 to 9), their shade (6 linearly distributed grayscale values), the shapes (circle, triangle, square, star, hexagon), their size (6 linearly distributed values for the shapes' enclosing circle circumference), and positions (a vector of grid positions that was used to place the shapes in order).
+An image is characterized by a low-dimensional vector of features, $\mathbf{f}_j$, where $f^i_j$ denotes the value of feature $i$ in image $j$.
+We use the following five features: the number of objects in an image (possible values: 1 to 9), their color (6 linearly distributed gray-scale values), the shapes (circle, triangle, square, star, hexagon), their size (6 linearly distributed values for the shapes' enclosing circle circumference), and positions (a vector of grid positions that was used to place the shapes in order).
 An image $\mathbf{x}_j$ is constructed according to its characterizing features by a non-linear and complex generative function $\mathbf{x}_j=G\left(\mathbf{f}_j\right)$.

 One of the features $f^p$ predictably changes along the sequence according to a simple deterministic rule $f_{j+1}^p=U(f_j^p)$ while the other features are either constant over the images or change randomly (values are i.i.d).
-We refer to the randomly-changing features as \emph{distractors} and their number is considered a measure of the difficulty of the test.
-Given a sequence of $K=5$ images, an agent's task is to select the correct $K+1^{\text{th}}$ image from a set of $n=4$ optional choice images that are generated using the same generative function $G$ from the feature space.
-In the correct choice, $f^p$ follow the deterministic rule $f_{K+1}^p=U(f_K^p)$, whereas in the incorrect choices it does not follow that rule and is instead randomly chosen from the remaining possible values.
+We refer to the randomly-changing features as \emph{distractors}, and their number is considered a measure of the difficulty of the test.
+Given a sequence of $K$ images, an agent's task is to select the correct $K+1^{\text{th}}$ image from the set of $n$ optional choice images that are generated using the same generative function $G$ from the feature space.
+In the correct choice, $f^p$ follows the deterministic rule $f_{K+1}^p=U(f_K^p)$, whereas in the incorrect choices it does not follow that rule and is instead randomly chosen from the remaining possible values.
 The features that are constant or randomly changing in the sequence are also constant or change randomly in all optional choice images.